Understanding Canine Dental Formula: A complete walkthrough

 I 3/3, C 1/1, P 3/3

 This results in a total of 28 deciduous teeth.
-These baby teeth are smaller and eventually shed as the permanent teeth erupt, typically between 3 and 6 months of age.
+Now, these baby teeth are smaller and eventually shed as the permanent teeth erupt, typically between 3 and 6 months of age.
 The transition from deciduous to permanent teeth can sometimes be a little uncomfortable for puppies, potentially leading to some chewing and discomfort.

 Variations in Dental Formula